AI_FOR_CYNICAL_DEVS

 Debugging and Learning: Your New Stack Overflow

 Paste the error, get an explanation.
 Ask about that legacy code nobody understands.
-AI is genuinely good at this — it's seen every error message ever written.
+AI is genuinely good at this.

 Building Your First AI Feature (The Portfolio Project)